Customary international law: The International Court of Justice

 The Statute of the International Court of Justice acknowledges the existence of customary international law in Article 38(1)(b), incorporated into the United Nations Charter by Article 92: "The Court, whose function is to decide in accordance with international law such as disputes that are submitted to it, shall apply ... international custom, as evidence of a general practice accepted as law."

-Article 38(1) (b) of the Statute of International Court of Justice, has recognized International Custom as evidence of general practice accepted as law.
+Article 38(1)(b) of the Statute of the International Court of Justice, has recognized International Custom as evidence of general practice accepted as law.
 Thus, general practice demonstrates custom, and not vice versa.
-In order to prove the existence of customary rule it is necessary to show that there exists a ‘general practice’ which conforms to the rule and which is accepted as law.
+In order to prove the existence of customary rule, it is necessary to show that there exists a 'general practice' which conforms to the rule and which is accepted as law.